 Preferably completed in a pool with the banking system, CDP supports the operations with a dedicated team that analyses the company needs and evaluates /researches the solution that best meets the demands of the company and their different credit needs, offering full collaboration from origination to conclusion.

-In this operation SIMEST can support the financing through the stabilisation of the interest rate and an interest rate contribution, in order to reduce the rate payable by the foreign debtor and thus provide an indirect incentive to Italian exporting companies.
+As part of this operation, SIMEST can also support the loan by stabilising the interest rate or with an interest subsidy, in order to reduce the rate paid by the foreign debtor and therefore, providing an indirect incentive for Italian exporting companies.